CALL TODAY

 Post Injection Guidelines:

-If you have received either a PURE-PRP, PRP+HA injection or Prolotherapy injection, here is some general information about how your body may respond.
+If you have received either a PURE-P.R.P, P.R.P+HA injection or Prolotherapy injection, here is some general information about how your body may respond.

 Potential Response Post Injection: